You are here

 • Classical and modern Views use a concept of derived demand concept (read Recardian theory of rent here)

-• Rent is price determined in both the concepts.
+• Rent is the price determined in both concepts.

 Differences

-• While classical view uses a society’s viewpoint regarding the supply of land i.e., macro perspective; modern view uses a viewpoint of industries, uses, or individuals regarding the supply of factors i.e., micro perspective.
+• While the classical view uses a society’s viewpoint regarding the supply of land i.e., macro perspective; the modern view uses a viewpoint of industries, uses, or individuals regarding the supply of factors i.e., micro perspective.

-TopicBin is a blog promoted by an enthusiastic blogger cum economic academician and commercial banker.
-It aims to deliver conceptual articles related to economics, banking and finance.
+TopicBin is a publishing platform for authors, and it is promoted by an instructor, web developer and commercial banker.
+It aims to deliver conceptual articles related to economics, banking, finance, management and technical streams.

-Similar Articles
+More Articles

 Leave a Reply